-Parametric provides non-discretionary investment advice through model portfolio delivery programs.
+Parametric provides investment advice through model portfolio delivery programs.
 Under such arrangements, Parametric provides third parties with a model portfolio.
+Unless otherwise agreed upon with a wrap program sponsor, these model delivery arrangements are considered non-discretionary.
 The third party retains discretion to implement, reject, or adjust such model and the third party is responsible for executing any corresponding transactions on behalf of the third party's underlying clients.
 Parametric does not affect or execute transactions for any underlying clients of the third party participating in the model delivery program and Parametric does not consider such underlying clients of the third party to be clients of Parametric.

 Parametric claims compliance with the Global Investment Performance Standards (GIPS®).
 For compliance with GIPS®, the "Firm" is defined and held out to the public as Parametric Portfolio Associates LLC.
-The Firm provides rules-based investment management services to institutional investors, individual clients, and commingled investment vehicles, including Systematic Alpha and Income Strategies, Custom Core®, Centralized Portfolio Management, Policy Implementation Overlay Services, Customized Exposure Management, Volatility Risk Premium, Tax-Advantaged Bond Strategies and Taxable Bond Strategies.
+The Firm provides rules-based investment management services to institutional investors, individual clients, and commingled investment vehicles, including Systematic Alpha and Income Strategies, Custom Core®, Centralized Portfolio Management, Customized Exposure Management, Volatility Risk Premium, Tax-Advantaged Bond Strategies and Taxable Bond Strategies.
 The Firm has complied with the GIPS® standards retroactive to January 1, 2000.
 To obtain a compliant presentation and or the Firm's list of composite descriptions, prospective clients should contact us at 206-694-5575 or visit our website, www.parametricportfolio.com.